-Tuition assurance protects students in the event a course of study provided by an approved HELP provider ceases to be provided after it starts but before it is completed.
+Tuition assurance protects students in the event a course provided by an approved FEE-HELP provider ceases to be provided after it starts but before it is completed.

-As an approved higher education provider under the Higher Education Support Act 2003, International College of Management, Sydney Pty Limited ACN: 003144045 as trustee for The ICTHM Trust ABN:54174259919 ("ICMS") must meet the tuition assurance requirements or be exempt from those requirements.
+As an approved higher education provider under the Higher Education Support Act 2003, International College of Management, Sydney Pty Limited ACN: 003144045 as trustee for the The ICTHM Trust ABN:54174259919 ("ICMS") must meet the higher education tuition assurance requirements or be exempt from those requirements

-It is intended that, from 1 January 2018, ICMS will be exempted from the requirement to meet the tuition assurance requirements.
-Instead, ICMS is required to comply with interim arrangements which ensure similar tuition assurance protection is provided to students.
+It is intended that, from 1 January 2018, ICMS will be exempted from the requirement to meet the higher education tuition assurance requirements.
+Instead, ICMS is required to comply with interim arrangement which ensure similar tuition assurance protection is provided to students.

-What happens if ICMS ceases to provide a course of study?
+What happens if ICMS ceases to provied an eligible higher education course of study?

-ICMS will notify affected students in writing that a course of study is no longer provided within 2 business days after ICMS ceases to provide the course.
+- ICMS will notify affected students in writing that an eligible higher education course of study is no longer provided within two business days after ICMS ceases to provide the course.

-Affected students may choose either course assurance arrangements or apply to ICMS for a re-credit of their HELP balance.
+- Affected students may choose either course assurance arragements or a re-credit of their FEE-HELP balance.